wix-incubator/erb/composer/wnp-bootstrap-composer-testkit/README.md

 # Api

 ## server(appFile, options)
-Factory method for creating new instance of `BootstrapApp` for running provided service entry point in a forked process.
+Factory method for creating new instance of `ServerApp` for running provided service entry point in a forked process.

 Parameters:
  - appFile, required - path to start script relative to project root, ex. './test/app/index' or './index'.